Featured in...

 But first, will you need a parking ticket lawyer to lodge your appeal?

-What is the best excuse to appeal a parking ticket?
+What is the best excuse to appeal a fine?

 Some of the most effective excuses to appeal a private parking ticket include: